daniellepidt/wikipedia-usage-network/01_initial_dbs/README.txt

 wikipedia1.csv & wikipedia2.csv are the newer versions.
-Both of them have a higher rate of relevancy to our project, and that is because we scraped pages by an order of magnitude.
+Both of them have a higher rate of relevancy to our project, and that is because we scraped pages in an orderly manner:
 Here we only started scraping the pointers of a new page, after we have completely scraped the pointers of the former page.